-- All cars, including rear-engine cars, with non-automatic transmissions, shall be equipped as follows: - Flywheels: No cast iron/cast aluminum flywheels shall be permitted. - Flywheel Shields: Flywheel shields shall be SFI specification 6.1, 6.2 or 6.3 depending on the application.
-A DLRA-approved flywheel shield, made from 1⁄4 in. thick steel, providing 360 deg. coverage and constructed in such a manner to provide retention of clutch and flywheel assembly parts may be used in the event that an aftermarket flywheel shield is not available.
-On cars where no aftermarket flywheel shield, a SFI specification 4.1 blanket specifically manufactured for the particular application may be used as a flywheel blanket (shield).
-All such uses shall be submitted to the Car Technical Chairperson in accordance with - Section 1.P, Technical Committees:, and must receive prior approval before use.
+All cars, including rear-engine cars, with non-automatic transmissions, shall be equipped as follows:

-• Bell Housings: Cars utilizing bell housing engine mounts only (Corvair, VW, etc.) shall provide some additional method of retaining the engine in the car.
+- Flywheels: No cast iron/cast aluminum flywheels shall be permitted. - Flywheel Shields: Flywheel shields shall be SFI specification 6.1, 6.2 or 6.3 depending on the application.
+A DLRA-approved flywheel shield, made from 1⁄2 in. thick steel, providing 360 deg. coverage and constructed in such a manner to provide retention of clutch and flywheel assembly parts may be used in the event that an aftermarket flywheel shield is not available.
+On cars where no aftermarket flywheel shield is available, and on smaller cars with limited space to install either SFI specification or DLRA-approved flywheel shield, a SFI specification 4.1 blanket specifically manufactured for the particular application may be used as a flywheel blanket (shield).
+All such uses shall be submitted to the Car Technical Chairperson in accordance with Section 1.P, Technical Committees:, and must receive prior approval before use. - Bell Housings: Cars utilizing bell housing engine mounts only (Corvair, VW, etc.) shall provide some additional method of retaining the engine in the car.